-In summary, yellow perch diets in spring were distributed across our western basin sampling area.
+In summary, yellow perch and white perch diets in spring were distributed across our western basin sampling area.
 In fall, the north shore near the Detroit River was under-represented due to a high number of empty stomachs (Figure 3.2).
-White perch diets were under-represented along the south shore and in the Sandusky Basin during spring, but were more evenly distributed in the fall (Figure 3.2).
-Yellow perch and white perch continued to exhibit lower occurrence of zooplankton and benthic invertebrates in diets in both the spring and the autumn.
+Yellow perch and white perch showed a higher occurrence of zooplankton and benthic invertebrates in diets in both the spring and the autumn.
 In contrast, both species exhibited increased occurrence of fish in diets in the autumn relative to the spring and this autumn frequency has increased in the past few years relative to historical data.
-Hexagenia spp. occurred frequently in diets in 2013 and contributed 40% to diet composition by weight in the spring.
-The timing of our spring sampling in 2013 coincided with a Hexagenia spp. hatch and we found multiple fish with full stomachs that were comprised completely of Hexagenia spp.
+Hexagenia spp. occurred frequently in diets in 2014 and contributed 39.7% to diet composition by weight in the spring.
+The timing of our spring sampling in 2014 coincided with a Hexagenia spp. hatch and we found multiple fish with full stomachs that were comprised completely of Hexagenia spp.
 We continued to detect high occurrence of Dreissena spp. in yellow perch diets, but importance of Dreissena spp. to diets may be overestimated in diet content studies due to digestion and evacuation differences relative to softer prey (Brush et al. 2012).
-In 2013, Bythotrephes sp. were infrequently observed in diets (maximum 13% of diets in white perch in autumn) and we observed no Hemimysis sp. or Cercopagis sp. in any fish diets.
+In 2014, Bythotrephes sp. was frequently observed in diets (maximum 22.6% of diets in white perch in autumn).
+We observed only one Hemimysis sp. and no Cercopagis sp. in any fish diets.

-.